denivip/CKNotify/README.md

     [alert setTapAction:@selector(didTap) onTarget:self withObject:nil];

-#Details
+##Important Details
     Each alert by default will be dismissed when tapped.
 Use setTapAction: to disable/modify this behavior.

     A duration <= 0 will cause the alert to persist forever and never be dismissed -- until tapped or removed programmatically

-#Types of alerts
+##Types of alerts
-    CKNotifyAlertTypeSuccess  // green
+    CKNotifyAlertTypeSuccess  // Green, to indicate success
-    CKNotifyAlertTypeInfo	  // blue
+    CKNotifyAlertTypeInfo     // Blue, for information
-    CKNotifyAlertTypeError    // red
+    CKNotifyAlertTypeError    // Red, for warnings

 #Alert Locations